UofL football tailgaters "go green" (Great Day Live - UofL Today, Oct. 23, 2017)

 |Concrete||17,441||17,086,000||16,027,200||200,000||118,800||no data||no data||no data||no data|

-UofL competes annually in this friendly 8-week competition among university recycling programs to reduce waste, increase recycling and composting rates, and raise conservation awareness across campus!
-Keep up with the Cards progress at the RecycleMania website.
+Formerly known as RecycleMania, UofL competes annually in this friendly 8-week competition among universities to reduce waste and maximize landfill diversion, through increased reuse, recycling and composting!
+Keep up with the Cards progress at the Campus Race to Zero Waste website.

 Help the Cards to victory by: